nwawrzyniak/nwju/README.md

 git subtree pull --prefix lib/nwawsoft-java-util https://github.com/nwawrzyniak/nwawsoft-java-util.git master --squash
 ```
 ### Method 4) Cloning into myProjectRoot/lib/nwawsoft-java-util:
-To clone this repository to a smart place in your project structure, assuming you are in a terminal in your project root, make the following calls
+To add this library to your project into your lib directory by cloning this repository, assuming you are in a terminal in your project root, make the following calls
 ```
 mkdir lib
 cd lib/